Gingerbread men are a staple during the holiday season! So many people are a fan of the little elusive cookie that everyone wishes to devour.

 This is the classic story, with a little old man and woman baking the gingerbread man who runs away.
 The students love to interact by saying the refrain out loud and acting out the running.
 Since it’s the original story version, I love to start with this one, then add the variations.

-You’ll want to grab this free graphic organizer for story elements to use with this book.
+You’ll want to grab this graphic organizer for story elements to use with this book.
 And because I love differentiating, it has different versions to use across different levels.

 The Gingerbread Girl by Lisa Campbell Ernst